IlanCosman/tide/README.md

 ![Extensible](/media/images/Extensible.png)

+# Contributing

+If you're interested in helping contribute to Tide, please take a look at the [Contributing Guide](https://github.com/IlanCosman/tide/blob/master/CONTRIBUTING.md).

 # Configuration

 Tide variables that users are encouraged to modify begin with the string `tide_`.
 Thus, variables in this section will be denoted as `example_variable` but will actually be `tide_example_variable`.